AUROVA-LAB/aurova_grasping/Tactile_sensing/Digit_sensor/Tactile_segmentation/code/readme.md

 ```

 The docker container with the catkin workspace is already running.
-Now, run cd to inside the workspace folder, where you need to run these two commands:
+Now, run cd to inside the workspace folder, where you need to run these commands:

 ```sh
 source /opt/ros/melodic/setup.bash